abathroomwithblacksnakeskinwallpapercirculargoldmirror

 2. Accent Metal

-Your accent metal should compliment the dominant metal.
-All together there should be a maximum of three finishes all together including your dominant metal.
-Depending on the size of your space you might only opt for two finishes instead of three.
+Your accent metal should complement the dominant metal.
+Altogether, there should be a maximum of three finishes altogether including your dominant metal.
+Depending on the size of your space, you might only opt for two finishes instead of three.

 The metals need to be repeated.
 When adding in your accent metal finishes you should add it in at least two places.
 Only putting in your accent metal in one place will look like a mistake.
 Especially if you’re mixing only two metals.